PyBites-Open-Source/questionnaire-api/CONTRIBUTING.md

 	origin
 	upstream

-	# Now, because we want our master to be up to date with the original forked
+	# Now, because we want our master branch to be up to date with the forked branch
-	# master, we have to set this using the below command.
+	# we need to set this using the below command.
 	$ git branch --set-upstream-to=upstream/master master

-	# When you doing a pull, the changes will not gone comming from
+	# When you are doing a pull, the changes will not gone coming from
 	# origin/master, instead they will come from upstream/master.
 	git pull
 	```